tchassijordan/Nokia3310-snake-game/README.md

 - The game consists of a grid(an array) of 15 * 15, that's the snake's playing/movement area.

-- A snake(an array) that increases upon eating an apple.
-New apples are generated randomly when an apple is eaten.
+- The snake is created using the array data type, upon eating an apple the array size increases by 1.

+- Apples are generated randomly.

 - To implement the snake movement I created a mutatable timer using ``` setInterval ``` a built-in javascript function, upon eating an apple the timer is mutated and the speed increases.